skrysmanski/devlog/content/articles/dotnet/cppcli-passing-native-pointers.md

 };
 ```

-This keyword is only available in C++/CLI projects and has the same effect like `make_public`. ~~Unfortunately, I wasn't able to get this example working, because I couldn't figure out a way to //export// the methods of that type.
+This keyword is only available in C++/CLI projects and has the same effect like `make_public`. ~~Unfortunately, I wasn't able to get this example working, because I couldn't figure out a way to *export* the methods of that type.
 I'll update this section if I find some new information on that topic.
 (I've raised [this question at stackoverflow.com](http://stackoverflow.com/questions/8786491/export-native-type-from-c-cli-project).)~~

-To use this type in another C++/CLI project, you need to reference the assembly's `.lib` (here "ManagedProviderLib.lib") //twice// in the project settings (here: of "ManagedExternalLib"):
+To use this type in another C++/CLI project, you need to reference the assembly's `.lib` (here "ManagedProviderLib.lib") *twice* in the project settings (here: of "ManagedExternalLib"):

  # Add a reference to the dependency project (here "ManagedProviderLib.lib") in "Common Properties" --> "Framework and References" via "Add Reference...".
  # Also Add a reference to the dependency project in "Linker" --> "Input" --> "Additional Dependencies".